kir-dev/pek-infinity/.github/copilot/Memory-Bank/database/02-group-hierarchy.md

 ```

 **Why this matters:**
-- In MVP: All groups in "cloud" realm, so effectively unique globally
+- In MVP: All groups in "hub" realm, so effectively unique globally
-- In enterprise: Each instance has its own realm, so "Engineering" can exist in cloud AND enterprise-acme
+- In worker: Each instance has its own realm, so "Engineering" can exist in hub AND worker-acme
 - **Example:**
   ```
-  Group { name: "Engineering", realmId: "cloud" }      ✅ Allowed
+  Group { name: "Engineering", realmId: "hub" }      ✅ Allowed
-  Group { name: "Engineering", realmId: "enterprise-a" } ✅ Allowed (different realm) Group { name: "Engineering", realmId: "cloud" }       ❌ Error (duplicate)
+  Group { name: "Engineering", realmId: "worker-a" } ✅ Allowed (different realm) Group { name: "Engineering", realmId: "hub" }       ❌ Error (duplicate)
   ```

 ---